rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-transform-prototyping-and-plugin-development.md

 That's nice, but our transform code is not particularly clean, as we are performing three different kinds of changes in one go.
-It does not matter much for simple example like this, but real-world deobfuscators will involve far more complexity and should be written with one the best programming practices in mind: keeping stuff separate without letting it became a single intractable mess of spaghetti code.
+It does not matter much for simple example like this, but real-world deobfuscators will involve far more complexity and should be written with one of the best programming practices in mind: keeping stuff separate without letting it became a single intractable mess of spaghetti code.
 Thus we want a better structure in our code.